eslint/eslint/docs/src/extend/custom-rules.md

 When using options, make sure that your rule has some logical defaults in case the options are not provided.

-### context.getSourceCode()
+TODO: change title

+### Accessing the Source Code

 The `SourceCode` object is the main object for getting more information about the source code being linted.
-You can retrieve the `SourceCode` object at any time by using the `getSourceCode()` method:
+You can retrieve the `SourceCode` object at any time by using the `context.getSourceCode()` method:

 ```js
 module.exports = {